EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [h3]Application[/h3]

 The Ember CRUD Example app does basic CRUD functionality and stores the created entries in HTML5 localStorage.

-Create an app instance and configure it to log useful information.
+Let's create an app instance and configure it to log useful information.

 ```javascript
 // log binding activities